Prithwis-2023/Intellichair/README.md

 [2]: Kumar, Senthil NS, et al. "Evaluation of limb load asymmetry using two new mathematical models."
 Global Journal of Health Science 7.2 (2014): 1.

 [3]: Bartlett, Harrison L., Lena H. Ting, and Jeffrey T. Bingham.
 "Accuracy of force and center of pressure measures of the Wii Balance Board."
 Gait & posture 39.1 (2014): 224-228.

+---

+## 📜 Credits
+Designed and Developed by Azizbek Kayumov, 최종우 and Prithwis Das

+---